FAQ

 Which languages are used to test this Theme?

-A: I am mainly testing in TypeScript, Python, CSS/SCSS and HTML.
+I am mainly testing in TypeScript, Python, Lua, CSS/SCSS and HTML.
 I am not opposed to include other languages in the future.

 I can't get the private token modifier in TypeScript to work, am I doing something wrong?

 No, the private modifier isn't implemented in the Typescript language server yet.
-The token is included partly just top be future proof and partly because other language servers might already support it.
+The token is included partly just top be future proof and partly because other language servers are already supporting it (Java for example).

 Design Philosophy